cloudposse/terraform-aws-components/modules/eventbridge/README.md

 ---
 title: "Component: `eventbridge`"
 tags:
-  - component
+  - component/eventbridge
-  - layer/TODO
+  - layer/unassigned
-  - aws
+  - provider/aws
 ---

 The `eventbridge` component is a Terraform module that defines a CloudWatch EventBridge rule.
 The rule is pointed at